apacheignite/documentation/data-grid/persistent-store.md

   "title": "Configuration"
 }
 [/block]
-Following configuration parameters can be used to enable and configure **write-behind** caching via `CacheConfiguration`:
+The following configuration parameters can be used to enable and configure **write-behind** caching via `CacheConfiguration`:
 [block:parameters]
 {
   "data": {